ElectricRCAircraftGuy/glances_wiki/Glances--3.0-roadmap.md

 - Glances server
 - Glances export

+Each mode can be ran in parallel (for example standalone and server).

 # A plugins architecture

 Introduced in the version 2.0, the plugins architecture will be generalized in the version 3.0.
 Three kinds of plugins are available: